wfnuser/wfnuser/README.md

 <h1 align="center">Hi👋 I'm <a href="https://x.com/wfnuser">Qinghao</a>.</h1>

 I used to be a database kernel developer and a passionate open-source software enthusiast.
-Currently, I'm an indie hacker in the Web3 space, working on projects like [according.work](https://according.work).
+Currently, In August 2024, I decided to go all-in on Web3 as an indie hacker, focusing on projects likelike [according.work](https://according.work).

 Despite my current focus, I still have a strong passion for building high-performance database systems and other infrastructures, and I actively contribute to the open-source community.

-## Some hackathons I've won:
+Though new to crypto, I’ve already made an impact:

+## Hackathons I’ve won from August 2024:

 - [Scroll City Cup Hackathon](https://www.hackquest.io/zh-cn/hackathons/Scroll-City-Cup-Hackathon) - First Prize
 - [ETH Shenzhen 2024](https://openbuild.xyz/learn/challenges/2040759955) - Second Prize